ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

     Display the next page.

 **Modifying a line**
-    Pressing [PF12] at the line summary screen displays the line detail definition screen.
-This sub-application allows the definition of the various parameters for each type of line.
+    In the summary screen position the cursor under the name of the entity to be modified.
+Press [PF12].
+The line detail definition screen is displayed.
 Type the desired modifications into the appropriate fields then press [PF1].
 Multiple definitions can be modified at the same time.
-If the modification affects a field not displayed on the summary screen, first position the cursor on the definition concerned, then press [PF12] to access the definition detail screen.
 Modifications are not recognized until you press the [PF1] key.
 Certain modifications require a restart of the VIRTEL system.

 **Deleing a line**
     In the summary screen position the cursor under the name of the entity to be deleted, then press [PF2].
 The line associated with the entity to be deleted then appears highlighted, accompanied by the message CONFIRM DELETE.
 Then press [PF2] again to confirm deletion.
 The message DELETE OK confirms successful completion of the operation.
 Repeat the procedure for each entity to be deleted.